 High School Inc. is housed on the campus of a public school (Valley High School) in southwest Santa Ana; and there are approximately 1,500 Students enrolled in High School Inc. during a typical school year.
-Our model has proven so sucessful that in the 2018/2019 school year Valley HS will be rolling out our programs accross the entier campus to support 2,300 students each year.
+Our model has proven so sucessful that this year, the 2017/2018 school year, Valley HS will be rolling out our programs accross the entier campus to support roughly 2,300 students each year moving forward.

 Student Achievment Highlights

 Providing support for 1,369 students in the 2016/2017 school year, High School Inc. helped these young adults to...

 -Secure 157 internships throughout the school year and summer

 -Earn 470 certifications

 -Send 74 students out to compete in industry relevant competitions